SDA-SE/sda-spring-boot-commons/docs/starter-web.md

 To enable JSON logging in `application.(properties/yaml)`, `logging.config=classpath:org/sdase/commons/spring/boot/web/logging/logback-json.xml` may be used.

+To align the json format with other SDA libraries, the following environment variables can be set:
+`ENABLE_JSON_LOGGING_SDA_FORMAT=true`

+The timestamp format of the json log can be configured with the environment variable `LOG_JSON_TIMESTAMP_FORMAT`, the default value is `yyyy-MM-dd HH:mm:ss.SSS`.

 ### Correlation of Logs in Distributed Systems

 To allow correlation of logs in distributed systems a `Parent-Trace-Token` header is added to a